Bruges, Belgium

 People living in Bruges were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Bruges, it is important to pack warm clothing for the cooler months, as temperatures can drop below freezing.
 Rain gear is also essential, as Bruges experiences a lot of rainfall throughout the year.
 Comfortable shoes are also recommended, as Bruges is a very walkable city.
 Additionally, it is important to bring any necessary documents, such as a passport, visa, and other important paperwork.
-Finally, don't forget to bring any items that will make your new home feel like home, such as photos, books, and other personal items," commented one expat who made the move to Bruges.
+Finally, don't forget to bring any items that will make your new home feel like home, such as photos, books, and other personal items," remarked one expat living in Bruges, Belgium.

 Where should I setup a bank account in Bruges?